v4hn/ros-o-builder/README.md

 This repository builds an extended ROS ecosystem for Debian-based distributions in `ros-one-*.deb` packages on GitHub's free GitHub Action.

 **Target Distribution**: At the moment build environments are set up for Debian [bookworm](https://github.com/v4hn/ros-o-builder/tree/build-for-bookworm), [sid](https://github.com/v4hn/ros-o-builder/tree/build-for-sid) and [Ubuntu 22.04 jammy](https://github.com/v4hn/ros-o-builder/tree/build-for-jammy).
-Other Debian-based target distributions can be setup as well.
+Other Debian-based target distributions can be configured as well.
+Of course version incompatibilities will arise when building with target distributions that are not explicitly maintained.

 **Build Time**: Build times vary on the amount of packages selected.
 An extended system of around 1000 packages takes around 13 hours to build using the provided parallelized build jobs.

 ## Usage

-You can either rely on this repository, e.g., [jammy-one](https://github.com/v4hn/ros-o-builder/blob/jammy-one/README.md#install-instructions), or fork it to control package versions, target distribution, and syncs yourself.
+You can either rely on this repository, e.g., [bookworm-one](https://github.com/v4hn/ros-o-builder/blob/bookworm-one/README.md#install-instructions), or fork it to control target distribution, package versions, and syncs yourself.

 ### Setup instructions for your own fork